usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/manage-milestone.rst

 .. image:: /images/milestone.png

 In the figure above, the triangle shape indicates a Milestone.
 For CentOS, this is the versions (6.1, 6.2 etc).
+For CentOS, Debian and RedHat, the major versions are automatically marked as Milestones when the distribution is added to the platform.

-Milestones can be customized by the UForge administrator using the command line interface.
+Milestones can be created by the UForge administrator using the command line interface, in order to mark a specific date or version, for example for a beta version or for a security fix.

 To create or manage milestones using the CLI, use the command ``uforge os``.